top of page

 What breeds are suitable for service dogs?

-Dog breeds that do well to become service dogs include the Golden Retriever, Labrador Retriever, German Shepherd, Belgian Shepherd, and Mountain Bernese.
+Certain dog breeds excel as service dogs, including the Golden Retriever, Labrador Retriever, German Shepherd, Belgian Shepherd, and Bernese Mountain Dog.

-However, in reality, any breed can be trained for service purposes, as it really depends on the qualities and personality of each individual dog, as well as its handler or owner.
+However, it's important to note that any breed can be trained for service work, as success depends on the individual dog's qualities, personality, and the guidance of their handler or owner.

 How long does it take to train a service dog?